bellnoona/TIL/README.md

 # Today I Learned

-This is where I record what I leared today.
+This is where I record what I learned today.

 </br>